 Novel food products are subject to compulsory registration (in Ukrainian) by MHCU authorities.
-Respective regulations are expected to be adopted by the end of 2021.
+Respective regulations and an official register of novel food products are yet to be developed.
 According to the Draft Law, Ukraine defines novel foods as food products or ingredients that are substantially different from the common food products or ingredients present on the market.
 The product is considered "novel" if it has one of the following traits: